 - Late Payment — If you are late paying rent, the landlord must wait at least 30 days past its due date to charge a penalty, but they may begin the process of eviction immediately if they choose.

 - Shutoff — The landlord can only remove or shut off tenant utilities for temporary repairs or emergencies.
-If your landlord’s account will be shut off for nonpayment, the utility company must notify you 30 days in advance.
+If your landlord’s account will be shut off for nonpayment, the utility company has to notify you 30 days in advance.

-- Retaliation — The landlord may not retaliate against tenants by raising rent or trying to evict you for making complaints about the rental, joining a tenants’ organization, or exercising legal rights.
+- Retaliation — The landlord can’t retaliate against tenants by raising rent or trying to evict you for making complaints about the rental, joining a tenants’ organization, or exercising your legal rights.

-- Security Deposit — If you have not damaged the property during your tenancy, the landlord must return your security deposit with interest within 30 days of the end of tenancy.
-If the property has been damaged by you or someone under your control, damage deductions will be taken out of your security deposit at the end of your lease.
+- Security Deposit — If you have not damaged the property, the landlord has to return your security deposit with interest within 30 days of the end of tenancy.
+If the property has been damaged by you or someone you’re responsible for, damage deductions will be taken out of your security deposit at the end of your lease.

 Ending a Lease

-At some point, you or your landlord may decide to end the lease or tenancy-at-will.
+At some point, you or your landlord may decide to end your lease or tenancy-at-will.
 This can happen in a number of ways:

-- Breaking a Lease — If a tenant wants to break a lease early and the landlord does not agree, the tenant is responsible for continuing to pay rent through the end of the lease.
+- Breaking a Lease — If a tenant wants to break a lease early and the landlord does not agree, you are responsible for paying rent through the end of the lease.
 However, the landlord must make reasonable efforts to find a new tenant during this time.
-If they do not, you may make a claim to stop paying rent.
-OCABR recommends seeking legal advice to make this claim.
 If the landlord is okay with you moving out early, you may simply modify the lease to account for the new move-out date.

-- Eviction — In some instances, the landlord may evict a tenant for nonpayment, excessive damage to the apartment, or violating the terms of their lease.
-Generally, however, the landlord cannot lock a tenant out.
-If you find yourself in a conflict with your landlord, you may seek mediation services from the Public Inquiry and Assistance Center (PIAC) to resolve your dispute and avoid eviction.
+- Eviction — In some instances, the landlord may evict a tenant for nonpayment, excessive damage to the apartment, or violating the terms of the lease.
+Generally, though, the landlord cannot lock a tenant out.
+If you find yourself in a conflict with your landlord, you may seek help from the Consumer Advocacy & Response Division (CARD) to resolve your dispute and avoid eviction.

 With this knowledge, you can ensure your rights are respected throughout your tenancy and that your rental experience is positive.